-- 1. Fill in the title and description for your video. - 2.
+- 1. Type a Title and Description for your video. - 2.
 Add some tags to help users find videos by relevant topics.
-Separate tags with commas and add a number sign (#) before each one. - 3.
-Choose a category to help viewers find relevant content. - 4.
-Open the Privacy box and choose who you want to see the video: - Private videos can only be seen by you and the users you choose. - Public videos can be seen by and shared with anyone. - Unlisted videos can be seen and shared by anyone with the link. - 5.
-On the bottom of the window, browse a folder where you want your video to be saved to. - 6.
-Click Upload to save and upload your video.
+Separate tags with commas and add a hashtag (#) before each one. - 3.
+Choose a Category to help viewers find relevant content. - 4.
+From the Privacy dropdown menu, choose who you want to see the video:

+Private: Videos can only be seen by you and users you choose.

+Public: Videos can be seen by and shared with anyone.

+Unlisted: Videos can be seen and shared by anyone with the link.

+5. Click \boldsymbol{Upload} to export and upload your video.